graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 ## A look at the generated code

 Don't forget to execute (or re-execute) a full build when you change the plugin configuration, to renegerate the proper code:
-* (For Maven) Execute a _mvn clean compile_
+* (For Maven) Execute _mvn clean compile_
-* (for Gradle) Execute a _gradlew clean build_
+* (for Gradle) Execute _gradlew clean build_

-This will generate the client code in the _packageName_ package (or in the _com.generated.graphql_ if this parameter is not defined).
+This will generate the client code in the _packageName_ package (or in the _com.generated.graphql_ if this parameter is not defined)

 The code is generated in the :
 * (for Maven) _/target/generated-sources/graphql-maven-plugin_ folder.
 And thanks to the _build-helper-maven-plugin_, it should automatically be added as a source folder to your favorite IDE.
-* (for Gradle) _/build/generated-sources/graphql-maven-plugin_ folder.
+* (for Gradle) _/build/generated-sources/generateClientCode_ folder.
 And thanks to the  _sourceSets.main.java.srcDirs += ..._ line in the _build.gradle_ file, it should automatically be added as a source folder to your favorite IDE.

 Let's take a look at the generated code:
 * The __org.forum.client__ package contains all classes that maps to the GraphQL schema: